 F, Josué Colmán (83’), N/A — Another late cameo from the Paraguayan didn’t amount to much.
 It wasn’t bad, but he was only on the pitch about 11 minutes counting stoppage time.
 He took a weak shot that trickled slowly in for an easy scoop by Bingham.
 He completed all eight of his passing attempts and two were key passes but perhaps he should have come on earlier for an obviously tired Mueller.

-That’s how I saw the individual performances from a solid 2-1 win over the Galaxy.
+That’s how I saw the individual performances against the Galaxy.
 What did you think?
-Vote for your Man of the Match in our poll.
+Please tell us in the comments section and vote for your Man of the Match in our poll below.

-Who was your Orlando City Man of the Match from the Lions' 2-1 win over the LA Galaxy.
+Who was your Orlando City Man of the Match in the Lions’ 1-0 home loss to the LA Galaxy?

 This poll is closed

-Other (let us know who in the comments)
+Other (let us know who in the comments below)